-1. Ambient or General: It usually refers to natural light, coming through windows etc. It can also mean artificial lights such as recessed fixtures used to light walkways.
+1. Ambient or General: It usually refers to natural light coming through windows, etc. It can also mean artificial lights such as recessed fixtures used to light walkways.

 2. Task: Increasing illuminance to accomplish a specific activity.
 General lighting can be reduced because task lighting provides focused light where needed.

 3. Mood: This is often overlooked.
-But it’s easy to achieve with dimmers that provide flexibility of use.
+But it’s easy to achieve with dimmers that provide the flexibility of use.